cristopherb19/osTicket-post-install-config/README.md

 <p>

-- Within osTicket, navigate to "Admin Panel" -> Agents -> Add New Agent
+- In osTicket, navigate to "Admin Panel" -> Agents -> Add New Agent
 - Add agents with the following details:
 Jane: Assigned to the SysAdmins department.
 John: Assigned to the Support department.